Azure/azure-batch-software-entitlement/docs/walkthrough.md

 ### Select your certificates

-Select the certificate or certificates you want to use - one to secure the connection to the server, one to sign each token and one to encrypt each token.
-Define three variables, one for each certificate (this makes it easier to reference the thumbprints later on).
+Select the certificate or certificates you want to use &ndash; one to secure the connection to the server, one to sign each token and one to encrypt each token.
+Define three variables, one for each certificate (this makes it easier to reference the thumbprints later on):

 ``` PowerShell
 $connectionThumbprint = "9X9X9X99X9X99X99X999XX9999XX99XX9999XX9X"